rmetzler/NoSQL-for-Dependable-Systems/README.md

 To test how the distributed database system is able to manage a network split, we set up the second experiment.

-The two nodes Alice+Bob are synchronized and connected.
-Now we deactivated Bob's network and after that put 1000 data records into Alice.
-In this case it is impossible for Bob to have the fresh data, because a network split happened.
-We turned on the network and checked again, how long it takes for Bob to receive all data entries (by querying for the 1000th entry).
+The two nodes Alice and Bob were synchronized and connected.
+Then we deactivated Bob's network and wrote 1000 data records into Alice.
+Because of the network partition it is impossible for Bob to have the fresh data.
+We turned on the network and timed how long it takes for Bob to receive all data entries (by querying for the 1000th entry).

-Results (Replicating after network split):
+Results (replication after network split):

 * Riak: 6 seconds
 * Cassandra (3 nodes): 20 seconds